-Twitter is an online social networking tool in which users post 140 character updates of what is going on in their lives along with links to things they think are topical, interesting, funny, or of benefit to their followers.
-As of September 2015, Twitter had 2.8 million Australian users.
-Australian research suggests Twitter users follow an average of 116 accounts.
+So what is it?
+Twitter is an online social networking tool in which users post 280 character updates of what is going on in their lives along with links to things they think are topical, interesting, funny, or of benefit to their followers.
 About 24% of people who use Twitter don't tweet, but use Twitter to follow other people so they can keep up to date.
 More than half the people who use Twitter access it via their mobile phone, so they are constantly 'reachable'.

 People use Twitter in many ways: some as a newsfeed by following prominent people, businesses or news networks; some for breaking news in real time global situations such as a crisis or disaster; some as a microblog for updating people about the work they are doing and their personal lives; some to run real time conversations and information exchanges.
-Twitter can be all of these things, however; it is a valuable and strategic tool when used by businesses to participate in dynamic real-time local and global conversation.
+Twitter can be all of these things, however; it is a valuable and strategic tool when used by businesses to participate in dynamic real-time local and global conversation, and if it’s good enough for POTUS, it’s good enough for your business.
 Let’s get started!

 Video case study

 Hillfarm Preserves Tasmania owner Carolyn Nichols is using social media as a way for the Sisters Beach-based business to connect and interact with its customers from across the globe.
 Carolyn and her employee Karin highlight the advantages of using Twitter and Facebook and how it enhances their community ties, marketing and sales.

 Your Twitter profile